pwittchen/ReactiveNetwork/README.md

 Code style
 ----------

 Code style used in the project is called `SquareAndroid` from Java Code Styles repository by Square available at: https://github.com/square/java-code-styles.
-Currently, library doesn't have checkstyle verification attached.
-It can be done in the future.

 Static code analysis
 --------------------